nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-mobile.md

 ### Recently Viewed

 The **Recently Viewed** entry displays the last 20 documents viewed on your Nuxeo Mobile application.
-From this entry you can tap on document to enter workspace or display the document.
-Actions on documents are available by **sliding** to share, add to your favorites or add to a collections your documents.
+From this entry you can tap on a document to enter a workspace or display the document.
+Actions on documents are available by **sliding** to share, add to your favorites or add a document to a collections.

 ![]({{file name='mobile-recently-viewed.png'}} ?w=200,h=357,border=true)